proyecto26/thecryptopurge/README.md

 `The Crypto Purge` has a crypto integrated backend that runs on **Binance Smart Chain**. **Smart contracts** are responsible for prize pool redistribution and **web3.js (Metamask, etc)** takes care of the wallet connection.

-The game allow users to mint custom skins with **NFTs** to be used in the game.
+The game allow users to mint custom skins with **NFTs** to be used in the game (**Chainlink VRF** and Oracles to assign provably rare traits).
 Player will differ in appearance and style, but they will have no effect on the game mode.
 All players will have an equal change of winning the game.

 ## Challenges we ran into